SpoonX/Dock/README.md

 Uhr, copy config/local.js.dist to, well, minus the dist.
 And take the uhm, urgh I hate typing.
 Uhm, take the secret and make it, not what it is.

 Will soon be updated with new functionality and a different approach.

+### Personal notes:
+* Fix locking
+* Reverting
+* Store history
+* Drafts
+* Milk